Introduction

 For example, the judge’s job at the end of a trial is to weigh the evidence and decide the answer to the legal question that is being asked.
 Judges, however, must also consult previous case decisions with similar circumstances to ensure that the decision they make respects what other judges have already decided.

-The legal idea behind judicial precedent is called Italic text startstare decisisItalic text End, which is Latin for “to stand by things decided.”
+The legal idea behind judicial precedent is called stare decisis, which is Latin for “to stand by things decided.”

 The list below outlines the advantages of using judicial precedent: